 I love that you experiment with natural styles.
 Have you ever experienced microaggressions or discriminatory treatment because of the way you choose to wear your hair?

 I feel like I have to wear my hair a certain way to conform to the demands of what a choreographer wants to capture in a particular style.
-The reason I decide to wear natural styles like twists is because I’m sweating a lot from dance and it’s a protective style.
+The reason I decide to wear natural styles like twists is that I’m sweating a lot from dance and it’s a protective style.
 In ballet and modern dance, your hair must be neatly slicked back into a bun.
-With my own hair texture, it’s not easy for my hair to stay slicked in a ponytail for long periods without a lot of products.
+With my hair texture, it’s not easy for my hair to stay slicked in a ponytail for long periods without a lot of products.
 By having thin twists in my hair, I'm able to have that clean, desired look without a lot of time and effort.
 I also don't have to use damaging products.
-Another thing that many non–African Americans in the dance world don't understand is that certain hairstyles requested for shows aren't possible, especially for quick changes between a piece.
+Another thing that many non-African Americans in the dance world don't understand is that certain hairstyles requested for shows aren't possible, especially for quick changes between a piece.
 Many don't understand that our hair can't lay a certain way or be switched to a different look so effortlessly.
 It's hard to go from having a slicked bun with so many hair products in it to hold my hair down for one piece to wearing it straight and down without it sticking up.

 It's challenging to be in a setting where you are the minority and getting pre-judged just from the color of your skin before you even stand on the dance floor, but it's not a surprise.
 Sadly, it's thought that only Caucasians are considered ballerinas and are going to get the job, but it doesn't mean we don't still fight for it.
 It makes me work even harder and want it harder.
 My mom always reminds me that no one or anything defines me.
 So if I want something, then I continue to go for it!